Resolute desk: Design and construction

 On June 11, 1879, the British Admiralty launched a competition to design a piece of furniture made from the timbers of the Resolute which Queen Victoria could gift to the American president.
 A January 3, 1880, article in The Builder described the desired furniture piece as "a magnificent article of furniture, combining writing table, bookshelves &c., ... made out of the ship's timber and sent as a present to the President of the United States."
-Six firms, including Morant, Boyd, & Blanford and Jackson & Graham, submitted competing designs.
+Six firms, including Morant, Boyd & Blanford and Jackson & Graham, submitted competing designs.
 Morant, Boyd, & Blanford was chosen to complete the furniture piece.
 According to Kelly's London Post Office Directory of 1871, Morant, Boyd, & Blanford were "interior decorators, painters, upholsterers, estate and housing managers, carvers, gilders and cabinet makers."
 The company was founded by George Morant and had supplied work for Thomas Lawrence, Robert Peel, and the Dukes of Sussex, Cambridge, and Sutherland.
 The company also exhibited at the Great Exhibition, the Exhibition of the Industry of All Nations, and the 1862 International Exhibition.
 Queen Victoria granted the company a Royal Warrant of Appointment in 1840.
-For the rest of the century, they were seen as one of the preeminent cabinet makers in England.
+For the rest of the century, they were considered one of the preeminent cabinet makers in England.

-Morant, Boyd, & Blanford had sent in multiple design drawings for the competition late in 1879 for various furniture pieces that could be constructed, including a large combination bookcase and chimneypiece.
+Morant, Boyd & Blanford had sent in multiple design drawings for the competition late in 1879 for various furniture pieces that could be constructed, including a large combination bookcase and chimneypiece.
 This design was created to symbolize the circumstances surrounding the gift of the Resolute back to England.
 A bust of Minerva, the first shipwright in Roman lore, sat in the central broken pediment, and reclining figures representing navigation and astronomy flanked the bust.
 Niches on either side of the central columns held busts of Edward Belcher and Henry Grinnell, and directly about the fireplace a carving of a personified "America" hands "Britannia" the ship Resolute.
 The National Maritime Museum holds the plans for two other proposed designs; a secretaire and a library table.
 This library table design was not built, but a December 11, 1880, issue of Frank Leslie's Illustrated Newspaper incorrectly presented an engraving of this design as the actual desk presented to the president.
 The engraving was made from drawings by H. Biscoe for an earlier Scientific American article about the proposed design.
 This early, ornate design for the desk was created on September 9, 1879.
 It included portraits of both Queen Victoria and then-President Rutherford B. Hayes.
 These portraits were paired with side panels displaying scenes of the Arctic and British and American flags along with other highly ornate details and a Moroccan leather top.